freedomofpress/securedrop/docs/development/setup_development.rst

    sudo apt-get install -y make git

-Fedora and Other Linux distributions
+Fedora and Other Linux Distributions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 .. note:: To install Docker Engine, you need the 64-bit version of Fedora 30 or higher.